Portfolio Optimization on Multivariate Regime Switching GARCH Model with Normal Tempered Stable Innovation: Preliminaries

-It is important to note that, in the example, the realized variance at time $t=2$, $\sigma_{1,2}$, is calculated with both the realized variance at time $t=1$, $\sigma_{2,1}$, and $\sigma_{1,1}$.
-This is obvious from the vector equation shown above. $\sigma_{1,1}$ is parallel and does not exist in real world.
+It is important to note that in the example, the realized variance at time $t=2$, $\sigma_{1,2}$, is calculated with both the realized variance at time $t=1$, $\sigma_{2,1}$, and unrealized $\sigma_{1,1}$.
+This is obvious from the vector equation shown above. $\sigma_{1,1}$ is in the parallel process and is not realized in real world.